 Always make sure that you are starting with the proper image size and that you will not be distorting it by putting the image where you need it to be.
 As a general rule, bigger is better.
 Large images that are made smaller will generally retain their quality.
 There are plenty of free options to help you resize your images.
 I recommend paint.net to my clients.
 It is much like your basic paint program on your home computer, with many more features.
 Many things that some will use Photoshop for, can be accomplished with this free software.

 When in doubt..Leave it out.
+We all have good ideas from time to time, Sometimes when designing a website it can be tempting to try all of those ideas at once.
 A website should never be too busy or distracting.
 A visitors focus should be on the matters at hand, rather than the countless animated gifs (they used to be all the rage apparently) or overbearing backgrounds.
 Your message should be clear and there should be a call to action.
 Don’t make your customers search tirelessly for basic information and don’t distract or confuse them with too much of what they don’t need.

 I hope that these web design tips have helped you with the design and creation of your new website.
-Feel free to let us know in the comments section below and good luck with your new site!
+There are so many more things that go into designing a website but hopefully, these few tips will help you get off to a good start.
+Feel free to contact us with any questions.
+We are always glad to help.
+Good luck with your new website!